lazlox/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/SearchBarScale/SearchBarScale-Small.md

 ## Overview

-The `small` case specifies a compact size for the `SearchBar` view, with a `heightMultiplier` of 1.0 (or 1 on macOS) and a `cornerScale` of 1.0.
+The `small` case specifies a compact size for the `SearchBar` view, with a `heightMultiplier` of 1.0 (or 0.82 on iOS 26.0+; 1 on macOS) and a `cornerScale` of 1.0.
 It has a fixed `id` of `0` and is applied using the `.searchBarScale(.small)` modifier.
 This scale is ideal for minimalistic interfaces where space is constrained or a subtle search bar is preferred.
-Available on iOS 14.0+, iPadOS 14.0+ and macOS 11.0+.
+Available on iOS 14.0+, iPadOS 14.0+, and macOS 11.0+.

 > Important: This type is unavailable on visionOS.